Farm Robots

 Sensitivity to tide/current: current can be a problem at surface but not much of a problem

-Terrain: course sand around bottom of ship
+Terrain: course sand around bottom of ship and some rock

 The following images are thumbnails.
 If you click on them a larger image will open up and the picture will take up most of your screen.
 Again these are medium qualifty jpegs.
 Higher quality images can be purchased directly from me via paypal using my email address tjfidler@telus.net And many of these photos can be found for sale on Cafepress through the Calendar link and Photo CD link.